 The practice typically deals with a broad range of complex dermatoses, including difficult melanocytic lesions and lymphoproliferative disorders.

-The Immunodermatology Laboratory in Minnesota does testing for evaluation of immunologically-mediated diseases of the skin and mucous membranes.
+The Immunodermatology Laboratory does testing for evaluation of immunologically mediated diseases of the skin and mucous membranes.
 Reports include descriptive information summarizing the immunofluorescence patterns, along with a diagnostic impression and, when appropriate, a comment.
 In addition, digital images of positive direct immunofluorescence staining results are provided to professional clients upon request.
 Furthermore, our staff is available for interpretation of results.

 Immunodermatology laboratory tests

-Immundermatologic testing is offered through Mayo Medical Laboratories (MML), the diagnostic laboratory referral center for Mayo Clinic.
-MML specializes in providing esoteric laboratory testing for health care organizations throughout the United States and around the world.
+Immundermatologic testing is offered through Mayo Clinic Laboratories, the diagnostic laboratory referral center for Mayo Clinic.
+The center specializes in providing esoteric laboratory testing for health care organizations throughout the United States and around the world.

 Cutaneous immunofluorescence (direct testing)